About Global Health Immersion

 Global Health Immersion and the Work of CFHI

 CFHI intentionally works to make its Global Health Education Programs into Global Health Immersion Programs.
 This change in wording implies an emphasis on immersion into the culture and immersion into the healthcare system.
-The relationships within the CFHI global family offer participants in these Global Health Immersion Programs an observer role at the front lines of the delivery of healthcare in a given country.
+The relationships within the CFHI global family offer participants in these Global Health Immersion Programs an active observer role at the front lines of the delivery of healthcare in a given country.

-Strength-Based Engagemet
+Strength-Based Engagement

 Building strong, long-term relationships with underserved, resource-poor communities is the foundation of our work.
 At CFHI, we believe finding and building on the strengths of the local community is the best place to start.

 Instead of just conducting a needs assessment to find what a community is lacking, CFHI takes more of an asset mapping approach to begin with a community’s strengths rather than its weaknesses.
 We believe this is the more sustainable approach.
 As the work is driven at a pace that is consistent with local capacity, the community takes ownership much more quickly, and an inherent check is placed on the donor organization from imposing its agenda, consciously or unconsciously.
 We also find that it is a healthier approach.
 Participating in projects that consistently approach issues from the perspective of what the community doesn’t have can create a mindset that unconsciously promotes a neediness and dependence on help from outside the community.
-Approaching the same issues by intentionally seeking, celebrating, and building on the strengths of the community can engage people in a process that implements successful development, while at the same time builds self-esteem, and local pride and ownership.
+Tackling the same issues by intentionally seeking, celebrating, and building on the strengths of the community can engage people in a process that implements successful development, while at the same time builds self-esteem, and local pride and ownership.

 Local Heroes and Heroines